ajstyle007/Hindi-GPT-Model-Built-From-Scratch-57.7-million-parameters./README.md

 # HindiGPT 🚀
 A Decoder-Only Transformer Language Model Trained from Scratch for Hindi

-HindiGPT-v1 is a custom decoder-only GPT architecture developed completely from scratch by Ajay Kumar.
+HindiGPT-v1 is a custom 57.7M parameter decoder-only GPT architecture developed completely from scratch by Ajay Kumar.
 The project includes a domain-specific SentencePiece tokenizer, a RoPE-based multi-head self-attention transformer, and large-scale pretraining on high-quality Hindi corpora (IndicCorp, OSCAR web crawl, and Wikipedia).
 The model is fine-tuned for Hindi question–answering and deployed with a custom Gradio frontend on Hugging Face Spaces.